AJ-developers/.github/profile/README.md

   </tr>
 </table>

-## Contributors
+## ✨ Contributors

 - Nobody for the moment why not you ?

 **How to contibute ?**

-> To contribute you can: report major bug or improve translations
+> To contribute you can: report major bug or improve translations..